 In our series, Behind the Player in association with Deloitte, Ulster’s Women players share a little bit about themselves and their rugby careers.

-This week, Ulster Rugby spoke to Ireland and Ulster second row, Brittany Hogan.
+This week, Ulster Rugby spoke to former Virginia and Harlequins player, and current Ulster prop, Megan Brodie.

 Tell us a little about your rugby pathway to date.